francoposa/francoposa.io/content/resources/golang/text-template-composition.md

 ---
 ## Template Composition Concepts

-Go's templating system can be quite confusing and tricky at first.
+Go takes a unique approach to defining, loading, and rendering text and HTML templates.

-Defining, parsing, and rendering the templates may be unintuitive for anyone coming from common templating libraries such as Jinja, Django Templates, or Liquid.
-These libraries have OOP-style template hierarchies where one template inherits from or extends another, forming a clear parent-child relationship.
+Common templating libraries such as Jinja, Django Templates, or Liquid have OOP-style template hierarchies where one template inherits from or extends another, forming a clear parent-child relationship.
 See [Jinja2's template inheritance docs](https://jinja.palletsprojects.com/en/latest/templates/#template-inheritance) for a basic HTML example.

+While the Go template philosophy requires a different mental model, it is quite straightforward and flexible once we push past the initial learning curve.

 To understand Go stdlib templates, we need to grasp two design decisions of the library: